skills/create-ai-powered-actions/.github/steps/4-step.md

 1. In the `Run and Debug` section of VSCode, run the action.
 1. You should see the `result` output containing structured JSON data matching the defined schema.
-1. Since we introduced code changes, we need to update the action distribution by running the build command:
+1. With our changes working, let's now build the distribution version

    ```sh
    npm run build
    ```

    This should update your `dist/index.js` file with the latest code changes.

+> [!IMPORTANT]
+> Updating your build is crucial whenever you make changes to the source code.
+Failing to do so will result in the action running outdated code when executed in GitHub workflows.

 ### ⌨️ Activity: Update Workflow with Conditional Logic